groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/djvu.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: ".NET DJVU Comparison API - compare documents using C# .NET"
+head_title: "Compare two DJVU files with C# Document Comparison software"
-head_description: "GroupDocs.Comparison for .NET offers an API to obtain comprehensive document comparison reports in a variety of applications, including C#, ASP.NET, VB.NET, and .NET Core."
+head_description: "Compare and merge more than two DJVU files in C# .NET applications.
+Retrieve differences summary in content, text & style of DJVU files, images and document formats."

 ############################# Header ############################
-title: "Compare DJVU files in .NET solutions"
+title: "Compare DJVU Files in C# .NET"
-description: ".NET document comparison API for retrieving and displaying differences in DJVU files in C#, ASP.NET, VB.NET, and .NET Core Applications.
-Effortlessly obtain detailed reports for a seamless experience."
+description: ".NET documents comparison API to check for diffs between two versions of DJVU files and export to a final document with a detailed summary of the differences between the compared documents."
 subtitle: "Document comparison solution"

 header_actions: